-16. We depend on a limited number of participants for a significant portion of our revenue, and any decrease in revenues or trading volume from any one of our major participants may adversely affect our Exchange.
+15. We depend on a limited number of participants for a significant portion of our revenue, and any decrease in revenues or trading volume from any one of our major participants may adversely affect our Exchange.

 A small number of participants account for a substantial portion of power traded on our Exchange, and consequently our revenue, and we expect that a limited number of participants will continue to represent a substantial portion of our revenue from operations in the foreseeable future.
-Our top ten participants accounted for 30.6%, 29.7%, 23.5% and 35.0% of our revenues from DAM operations for the financial years 2015, 2016, 2017 and for the five months ended August 31, 2017, respectively.
+Our top ten participants accounted for 30.6%, 29.7% and 23.5% of our revenues from DAM operations for the financial years 2015, 2016 and 2017, respectively.
 The loss of any of our major participants may have an adverse effect on our transaction volumes and consequently on our business, financial condition, results of operations and prospects.

-17. Declines in interest rates and performance of mutual funds we have invested in may adversely affect our results of operations and financial condition.
+16. Declines in interest rates and performance of mutual funds we have invested in may adversely affect our results of operations and financial condition.

 Our revenues and reserves are invested in a portfolio of assets comprising bonds and mutual funds.
-For the financial years 2015, 2016 and 2017 and for the three months ended June 30, 2017, our interest income, dividend income and profit on sale of current investments (including training income), collectively accounted for 17.9%, 12.5%, 14.1% and 9.8% of our total revenues, respectively.
+For the financial years 2015, 2016 and 2017, our interest income, dividend income and profit on sale of current investments, collectively accounted for 17.9%, 12.5% and 14.1% of our total revenues, respectively.

 Our investments are exposed to the effects of fluctuations in the prevailing levels of market interest rates and thus declines in interest rates may adversely affect their values.
-See "Management's Discussions and Analysis of Financial Condition and Results of Operations - Quantitative and Qualitative Disclosures Analysis of Market Risks - Interest Rate Risk" on page 299.
+See "Management's Discussions and Analysis of Financial Condition and Results of Operations - Quantitative and Qualitative Disclosures Analysis of Market Risks - Interest Rate Risk" on page 250.
 Interest rates are sensitive to many factors beyond our control, including general economic conditions and governmental, monetary and tax policies.
 Changes in the general level of interest rates can affect our profitability by affecting the spread between, among other things, income we receive on our investments, the value of our interest-earning investments, our ability to realize gains from the sale of investments and our interest expense on any interest-bearing liabilities that we may incur in the future.
 Fluctuations in interest rates may also affect the valuation of our investments.
 For the foregoing reasons, a variation in interest rates may adversely affect our revenues, results of operations and financial condition.

-18. Our expansion into new markets may present increased risks due to our unfamiliarity with those areas thus affecting those operations and thus affect our profitability, results of operations and cash flows.
+17. Our expansion into new markets may present increased risks due to our unfamiliarity with those areas thus affecting those operations and thus affect our profitability, results of operations and cash flows.